Vive l'amour: Plot

-Hsiao-kang, a young salesman for commercial ossuary, notices a key to a vacant apartment, forgotten by a real estate agent, dangling in its locks and promptly pockets it while no one else is around.
+Hsiao-kang, a young salesman for commercial ossuaries, notices a key to a vacant apartment, forgotten by a real estate agent, dangling in its locks and promptly pockets it while no one else is around.
 He soon moves into one of the bedrooms.
 One night he attempts to commit suicide by slitting his wrists while lying on the bed, but gets distracted by a noise coming from another corner of the apartment.

 Meanwhile, Ah-jung is having coffee at a food court when an attractive real estate agent, May Lin, sits at the table next to his.
 Intrigued after they share a glance, he follows her as she walks down the street.
 Lin catches on and eventually joins him.
 She leads him to a vacant apartment that she has on the market—the same apartment that Hsiao-kang is secretly staying in—and they have sex in one of the bedrooms.
 Hsiao-kang, who is contemplating suicide in another room, hears them and tries to stop the bleeding from his wrists.

 Ah-jung steals the key to the apartment from May Lin and later returns with his belongings.
 He moves into one of the adjoining bedrooms.
-On his first night in the apartment, carrying a melon which he subsequently makes out with and uses as a bowling ball, Ah-jung and Hsiao-kang encounter each other in the apartment and have a short argument.
+Hsiao-kang also goes to the apartment to spend the night, carrying a melon which he subsequently makes out with and uses as a bowling ball smashing the melon against a wall.
+Ah-jung and Hsiao-kang encounter each other in the apartment and have a short argument.

 May Lin spends her day trying to sell property.
 While taking a break, she returns to the apartment when Hsiao-kang and Ah-jung are both there.
 The two sneak out quietly together and soon form a friendship.

 One night, Hsiao-kang goes out for a walk and meets Ah-jung selling dresses on the street.
 May Lin walks past but does not notice them.
 Soon, Ah-jung joins her at a food stand and the two return to the apartment and sleep together in the same room as they did the first time.
 Unbeknownst to them, Hsiao-kang is hiding under the bed the entire time, masturbating himself as the bed creaks above him.

 The next morning, May Lin gets dressed and leaves.
 Hsiao-kang lies next to the sleeping Ah-jung and kisses him before slowly pulling away.
 Lin goes to her car but cannot start it, so instead she walks on a path in the unfinished Daan Forest Park.
 She then sits down on a bench and starts to cry uncontrollably.